 Since they launched in the summer of 2016, Instagram Stories have become a force to be reckoned with for businesses.
 After all, 500 million people use them every day, and a third of all stories viewed are from businesses.

-Some would argue that what’s made Stories so popular is its suite of features.
+Some would argue that what made Stories so popular is its suite of features.
 Users can film live videos in their Stories, conduct quick polls, prompt viewers to ask questions, add gifs and “stickers” to posts, create Boomerang videos, and even promote stories as ads that appear between other stories (kind of like a commercial break).
 If you aren’t tapping into this phenomenon to create innovative content now, you’re certainly missing out.

 Summing it up

 While making a solid plan for content strategy is essential, a business must be open-minded to change when it comes to Instagram.
 You might have to make sudden changes in your strategy to match the flow of the digital market, in a way that doesn’t take away the essence of your brand, but also tries a strategy that is trendy, modern, and surely eye-catching.
 The competition on Instagram is intense, but it’s ultimately a creative playground for brands at the end of the day.
-So, while you’re planning your Instagram content, be sure you’re not just creating unique content, but you’re doing so in an effort to drive engagement.
+So, while you’re planning your Instagram content, be sure you don't just generate unique content, but you’re doing so in an effort to drive engagement.

 Aldin is an enthusiastic writer who can give you the secrets to effective social media marketing techniques!
 She has a healthy obsession with writing, reading and catching up with her friends.
 Her passion is to help people in all aspects of marketing through the content she provides.